emma-oc/emma-oc.github.io/index.md

-## Welcome to My Site
+## Welcome!

 Hello world :)

 ### Podcast
-[Here is the podcast](https://anchor.fm/s/2aa384a8/podcast/rss) where we host to discuss our lessons learned after stuying and working in the U.S. for ~10 years.
+[Here is the podcast](https://anchor.fm/a-bouquet-of-arguments) where we host to discuss our lessons learned after stuying and working in the U.S. for ~10 years.

 ### Tech Portfolio